HoobermanHEP/Hooberman-Group-Site-jekyll/README.md

 ### Add News

-Go to /_post and follow the format there.
+Go to `_post` and follow the format there.

 ### Add publications for Ben

-Go to /publications and change the stuff in index.html according to the format.
+Go to `publications` and change the stuff in index.html according to the format.

 ## Test locally

-You've made the change!
+You've made the changes!
 But please test locally to make sure it works fine before upload it to the server.
 Go to the directory of the site in your terminal and do the command
 ```
 jekyll serve
 ```
-Then inside the terminal window, there is an address provided.
+Then inside the terminal window, there will be an address provided.
 For me, it's 127.0.0.1:4000.
 And I just go to 127.0.0.1:4000/hooberman in the browser.
-And you are able to have a look at your changes.
+This way you are able to have a look at your changes.

 ## Build and upload